caspergrl/GT-UX-UI-Dec2022-June2023/12-week/01-lesson.md

 Review

 ## SLIDE 14
-Consider design thinking as a set of principles still applicable to:
+3 near future opportunities (here now but still progressing):
-- Voice user interface (VUI)
+- Voice user interface (VUI) (amazon echo, google nest, siri)
-- Virtual reality (VR)
+- Virtual reality (VR) (vr headsets)
-- Augmented reality (AR)
+- Augmented reality (AR) (pokemon go, museum tours, even wine bottles)
+Consider design thinking as a set of principles still applicable to each of these opportunities.

 ## SLIDE 15
 ### Voice Commands
 When Macintosh launched in 1984, the dream of a talking computer was first born.

-  - Autonomous computers are a risk.
-Remember *2001: A Space Odyssey,* Stanley Kubrick's 1964 masterpiece.
+This has evolved into the voice controlled devices we have today.

   - **TAs:** Slack out: [https://www.nytimes.com/2018/05/10/science/2001-a-space-odyssey-kubrick.html](https://www.nytimes.com/2018/05/10/science/2001-a-space-odyssey-kubrick.html)